Nikhil talks nappies...

 You had a pretty amazing job before, don’t you miss it?
 I worked at the House of Commons as a parliamentary researcher for David Davis for three years and I enjoyed the job immensely.
 I'm very passionate about politics.
 But teaching is a wonderful career path.
 It is something that gives you so many different skills that are transferable in so many other workplaces.
 And there's so much difference that you can make to the lives of young people.

 Weren’t you worried about leaving a good job to go back into training, especially since you had another mouth to feed?
 I haven't really experienced many problems or issues in my mind about changing roles or taking a pay cut.
-One of the advantages of the Leadership Development Programme is that you get paid a salary from the start, and your training is funded.
+One of the advantages with Teach First is that you get paid a salary from the start, and your training is funded.
 Through a lot of other programmes and schemes that support isn’t there.

 So, what’s your advice to other people thinking about changing careers?
 Go for it.
 Schools are an incredibly fast-paced, dynamic working environment, and there’s no better workplace.
 A place where no one thing is the same and no day is the same.
 You learn so much from the children around you, from other staff, from their families.